 No visit to Dublin, Ireland’s capital city is complete without a visit to the country’s oldest university and the academic birthplace of so many of its most famous artists, writers, politicians and philanthropists (plus Chris de Burgh).

 Despite its city centre location, Trinity College enjoys a very tranquil and studious atmosphere.
-Students can be seen carrying handfuls of folders and papers from class to class, whilst others zip swiftly across the cobbles of Parliament Square on bicycles.
-The college grounds are open to all and visitors are welcome to wander about and enjoy the architecture and the surroundings.
+Students can be seen carrying handfuls of books from class to class, whilst others zip swiftly across the cobbles of Parliament Square on bicycles.
+The college grounds are open to all and visitors are welcome to wander about and enjoy the architecture and the peaceful surroundings.

 The Book of Kells

 The college and its beautiful buildings are worth visiting on their own, but tourists tend to head straight to the library building to view one of Dublin’s top attractions; the Book of Kells.

 In a nutshell, the Book of Kells is a collection of ancient books which retells the Gospels.
 There are two primary reasons why so many people go to see the book.
 They are:

 - It’s really old.
 The book is thought to have been created in 800AD.

 - The book is beautifully illustrated and is said to far surpass any other book of its era in terms of extravagance and complexity.

 Since the book is so old and so precious, the college doesn’t allow you to thumb through it.
 Instead, only two pages are on display at any given time, leading many to ask whether the book is actually worth seeing, especially when the hefty entrance fee of €10 is taken into account.

 It was a question Jade and I pondered ourselves while we were in Dublin.
 Ever keen to ensure we get value for money on our trips, we ended up deciding it wasn’t quite worth it.
 Thankfully though, there are two options available to careful spenders like us, one which halves the entrance price and another that make the price vanish altogether.